bkontur/runtimes/integration-tests/bridges/README.md

 [`parity-bridges-common`](https://github.com/paritytech/parity-bridges-common) repository clone.
 Copy the binary to `~/local_bridge_testing/bin/substrate-relay`.
 - build chain spec generator:
   - (you can use the current branch, or you can build generators from different branches, such as from specific tags or releases)
-  - add the `sudo` pallet to the Polkadot and Kusama runtimes and give sudo rights to Alice, e.g. by running `git apply ./integration-tests/bridges/sudo-relay.patch` from the fellows root dir.
   - with this change build the chain spec generator by running `cargo build --release -p chain-spec-generator --no-default-features --features fast-runtime,polkadot,kusama,bridge-hub-kusama,bridge-hub-polkadot,asset-hub-kusama,asset-hub-polkadot` command.
     - Copy the binary to `~/local_bridge_testing/bin/chain-spec-generator-kusama`.